 - Enter the woodland and follow the bridleway straight ahead through the wood.
 The route through the wood can get very wet and muddy.
 If you want to avoid the wood, bear right across the field to a gate and fingerpost at the road.
 Turn left and follow the road for approximately 500m to a junction.
 Turn left and at the next junction bear right and rejoin the directions at point 7.

 - At the road turn right and walk 500m to a road junction.

 - Turn left (signed Bullington) and after 70m turn right onto a footpath.
 Follow the path along the edge of an area of planted trees.

 - At the edge of the arable field bear right to a bridge and fingerpost that will come into view.
 Cross the bridge and walk straight ahead along the right hand side of the ditch.
-At the end of the ditch walk straight across the field ahead and then along the fence line.
+At the end of the ditch walk straight across the field ahead and then along the hedge and fence line.

 - At the road turn right and after approximately 100m turn left onto a footpath across the field, through some trees and across a bridge.

 - Turn right and walk alongside the drain.
 After 150m turn left onto a footpath beside a woodland, Foxhall Wood.